nbarreira/cartoonify/README.md

 ### REST server

-For running the REST server, create a environment variable for the flask app:
+For running the REST server, go to the `server` directory and  create a environment variable for the flask app:

 `$ export FLASK_APP=server.py` # GNU/Linux & macOS

-`C:\Users\User\cartoonify\cartoonify\> SET FLASK_APP=server.py` # Windows
+`C:\Users\User\cartoonify\server\> SET FLASK_APP=server.py` # Windows

 Run the server with the following command:

 `$ python3 -m flask run` # GNU/Linux & macOS

-`C:\Users\User\cartoonify\cartoonify\> python -m flask run` # Windows
+`C:\Users\User\cartoonify\server\> python -m flask run` # Windows

 To shutdown the server, hit Ctrl+C.

 ### Python client

 It was also implemented a client program, written in python, that receives a path to an image as an argument, makes the http request to the flask server and receives the cartoon image.

 In GNU/Linux and macOS, execute in a new terminal: